-Women directors are paid better.
+Women directors' pay has leapt ahead.
 Their roles are bigger too

 The study noted that the rise in women independent director remuneration is on the back of increased responsibilities.